DominiquePaul/thisiscrispin/README.md

 Some facts about the app:
 - It's a NextJS app that uses typescript
-- It's hosted on render.com
+- It's hosted on vercel.com.
+Previously I used render.com, but I changed to vercel for built-in
 - It uses contentful as a CMS

 ![screenshot of website](https://images.ctfassets.net/2jl6ez2z7dm3/4ys8cNpGng5JHgbL1KP2er/1a0b5a5a7c65339512ee1348a49740b1/screenshot-2024-09-17.jpeg?q=80)